cciw-uk/cciw.co.uk/docs/server_setup.rst

    Choose:

-   - Latest Ubuntu LTS (last time - 18.04.3 (LTS) x64)
+   - Latest Ubuntu LTS (last time - 22.04 x64)
-   - Starter plan
+   - Basic plan
-   - Smallest box (last time - $5/month, 1 Gb mem, 25 Gb disk, 1000 Gb transfer)
+   - Smallest box (last time - $6/month, 1 Gb mem, 25 Gb disk, 1000 Gb transfer)
    - London datacenter
-   - IPv6 enabled
    - SSH authentication
      - luke@calvin SSH key selected (will need to upload one if there isn't one configured)

+       This key should be the same as ~/.ssh/id_rsa.pub on the machine you deploy from.

+   - Enable backups
+   - Enable IPv6

    - 1 droplet
-   - Hostname: 'cciw' plus an incrementing number (last time: cciw2)
+   - Hostname: 'cciw' plus an incrementing number (last time: cciw3)

      Use incrementing numbers for each new VM, to ensure you don't confuse with previous one.
 This is not the same as the public domain name.
-Substitute this name wherever ``cciw2`` appears below.
+Substitute this name wherever ``cciw3`` appears below.

-   - Enable backups
+   - Project: CCIW

 4. Add new VPS to your local /etc/hosts so that it can be accessed easily, using the IP address given e.g.::

-   178.62.115.97 cciw2.digitalocean.com
+   157.245.36.120 cciw3.digitalocean.com

-   Check you can login to the new VPS with ``ssh root@cciw2.digitalocean.com``
+   Check you can login to the new VPS with ``ssh root@cciw3.digitalocean.com``

-5. Change ``env.hosts`` in ``fabfile.py`` to point to the new VPS.
+5. Change ``DEFAULT_HOST`` in ``fabfile.py`` to point to the new VPS.
 Remember that from now on it will use the new VPS by default, unless ``-H`` flag is passed.

+   Check it has worked by doing ``fab root-hostname``

 6. Upgrade versions of dependencies, preferably to defaults for new distribution